 Photography was quite challenging.
 Because sunset was approaching (and I continued to photograph into the dusk), it was often quite dark.
 The screaming winds made it virtually impossible to shoot from the tripod, so I was mostly reduced to bracing my camera against the window frame of my vehicle and working with the camera handheld.
 In the rough conditions I was forced to work from a distance with a long lens, since photographing inside the windblown clouds of dust and sand was not a good idea.
 Here the clouds and the dust above the sand dunes momentarily thinned, creating a backlit glow from the low angle sun about to drop behind mountains to the west.

-Sand dune shapes in soft light, Death Valley National Park
+Sand dunes and desert mountains in twilight, Death Valley National Park

 Arriving in Death Valley earlier in the day, we had visited some canyon country that is a bit off the beaten path and then headed back to our home base in the park for the next few days.
 We got settled in, had some dinner, and headed out to make some photographs, deciding that it would be best on this first evening to photograph nearby.